SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Sensitivity Analysis of SIP-F1 Metric

 \textbf{Anti-Gaming Robustness} The bottom-most rows of each complexity block highlight the metric's resistance to "gaming the benchmark."
 For models that adopt a "select-all" strategy (represented by high $FP$ counts), the scores converge toward the baseline as $\Gamma$ increases.
 At our chosen $\Gamma=6$, such behavior is rendered statistically unviable, yielding scores lower than a purely random guess.

+\textbf{Complementarity with Calibration Metrics.} We further examine the relationship between SIP-F1 and Expected Calibration Error (ECE) to show that they capture orthogonal dimensions of model behavior.
+As shown in Table \ref{tab:sipf1-ece-comparison}, models with a "Wise" personality (\textit{qwen3.5-plus}, \textit{gpt-5.2-1211-global}) achieve both high SIP-F1 ($\geq$0.81) and low ECE ($\leq$0.095), pointing to well-calibrated confidence.
+By contrast, "Aggressive" models (\textit{gemini-3-flash-preview}) show moderate SIP-F1 (0.710) but high ECE (0.183), showing a mismatch between self-confidence and actual performance.
+This confirms that SIP-F1 evaluates answer precision while ECE evaluates confidence-accuracy alignment---two complementary axes for diagnosing model reliability.

-\textbf{Positive Predictive Bias in "Aggressive" Models.} Mid-tier models, exemplified by \textit{Gemini-3-flash-preview}, exhibit what we term a \textbf{Positive Predictive Bias}.
+\textbf{Positive Predictive Bias in "Aggressive" Models.} Mid-tier models, exemplified by \textit{gemini-3-flash-preview}, show what we term a \textbf{Positive Predictive Bias}.
 These models tend to over-select options in multi-select scientific tasks to maximize recall, effectively "gaming" traditional F1 metrics.
 However, through the lens of SIP-F1, this behavior is exposed as a lack of logical grounding.
-Statistically, this bias manifests as a misalignment between high self-reported confidence and low precision.
+Statistically, this bias shows as a misalignment between high self-reported confidence and low precision.
 In high-stakes physical discovery, such aggressive predicting is hazardous, as it produces false-positive "discoveries" by speculating on ambiguous visual signals.

-\textbf{Epistemic Uncertainty Awareness in "Wise" Models.} In contrast, frontier models like the \textit{GPT-5} series demonstrate \textbf{High Epistemic Uncertainty Awareness}.
-These models are not merely "smarter" but are better calibrated; they exhibit a sophisticated ability to quantify the limits of their own knowledge.
+\textbf{Epistemic Uncertainty Awareness in "Wise" Models.} By contrast, frontier models like the \textit{GPT-5} series show \textbf{High Epistemic Uncertainty Awareness}.
+These models are not merely "smarter" but are better calibrated; they show a advanced ability to quantify the limits of their own knowledge.
 When faced with high-entropy physical scenarios (e.g., symmetry-breaking in disordered lattices), they adopt a \textbf{Conservative Strategy}, prioritizing precision over speculative recall.
 This behavior reflects a deep logical internal consistency, where the model's confidence is strongly correlated with the task's intrinsic difficulty.
-Such models serve as reliable scientific collaborators because they "know when they do not know," thereby minimizing the risk of cascading errors in autonomous research pipelines.
+Such models act as reliable scientific collaborators because they "know when they do not know," thereby minimizing the risk of cascading errors in autonomous research pipelines.